Quantum wreath products and Schur--Weyl duality II: Introduction

-\rmk Recall that Elias' Hecke-type category is a certain monoidal category described in terms of Khovanov-Lauda calculus, in the sense that the generators are given by crossings and boxes in various colors.
+\rmk Recall that Elias' Hecke-type category is a certain monoidal category described in terms of Khovanov--Lauda calculus, in the sense that the generators are given by crossings and boxes in various colors.
 It was shown in \cite{E22} that a given morphism space of such a category has a PBW basis if and only if each of the ambiguities in the symmetric category and in the following is resolvable, for each possible coloring: \eq \endeq In our convention, the resolvability of diagrams \eqref{pic:Elias} not in the symmetric category are equivalent to that \eqref{def:P2}, \eqref{def:P4}, and \eqref{def:P5}--\eqref{def:P7} hold, respectively.

-If one introduces additional ingredient (i.e., the shaded boxes below) to the Khovanov-Lauda calculus which correspond to elements in wreath modules, then conditions \eqref{def:M2}, \eqref{def:M4}, and \eqref{def:taubr1}--\eqref{def:taubr3} correspond respectively to the resolvability of the following diagrams, for each possible coloring: \eq \endeq While it is easy to derive the conditions \eqref{def:M2}--\eqref{def:taubr3} from the resolvability of diagrams, proving the opposite direction is highly-nontrivial.
-The proof requires a more involved version of the grand loop argument in \cite{LNX24} in which implications of statements are done by careful verification of commutativity of diagrams (see Appendix \ref{sec:app} for details). \endrmk
+If one introduces additional ingredient (i.e., the shaded boxes below) to the Khovanov--Lauda calculus which correspond to elements in wreath modules, then conditions \eqref{def:M2}, \eqref{def:M4}, and \eqref{def:taubr1}--\eqref{def:taubr3} correspond respectively to the resolvability of the following diagrams, for each possible coloring: \eq \endeq While it is easy to derive the conditions \eqref{def:M2}--\eqref{def:taubr3} from the resolvability of diagrams, proving the opposite direction is highly-nontrivial.
+The proof requires a more involved version of the grand loop argument in \cite{LNX24} in which implications of statements are done by a careful verification of commutativity of diagrams (see Section \ref{sec:app} for details). \endrmk